Ben-PP/go-todo/README.md

 # go-todo

-TODO app with Go backend and Flutter front
+This is a TODO app with Go backend and Flutter front